 Atlanta Neighborhood Charter School

-The mission of the Atlanta Neighborhood Charter School (ANCS) is to use the principles of the Coalition of Essential Schools to:
+The mission of the Atlanta Neighborhood Charter School (ANCS) is to:

 - BUILD an empowered and inclusive community of students, parents, and educators